savonrb/savon/index.md

 Getting started
 ---------------

 Savon is based around the [Savon::Client](http://github.com/rubiii/savon/blob/eight/lib/savon/client.rb) object.
-It represents a particular SOAP service and let's you configure execute SOAP requests.
+It represents a particular SOAP service and let's you configure and execute SOAP requests.
 Let's create a client using a remote WSDL document:

 {% highlight ruby %}
 client = Savon::Client.new do